jnlar/github-api-redis/README.md

 react app will ask to serve on another port since 3000 is taken.

 #### Recent changes:
-- data fetched from API is returned in JSON, this way we can better handle the data on the front-end with react.
+- Data fetched from API is returned in JSON, this way we can better handle the data on the front-end with react.
+- React components implemented to handle and format returned JSON data from backend API